joinFAUN/course-sample/README.md

 Publishing a course on FAUN is as easy as writing markdown with some simple rules.
 Here are some simple steps to get you started.

-## 1. Use GitHub, GitLab, or BitBucket to host your course (optional)
+## 1. Use GitHub, GitLab, or BitBucket to host your course or work locally

-Create a new repository or clone this one.
+Create a new repository or clone this one locally.

 ## 2. Add your markdown files